Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Consistent grooming is critical for these dogs to maintain their good looks and keep them from getting severely matted.

 Their coat is silky and dense.
-They should be brushed once a day to keep it in the best shape, but at least multiple times a week.
+They should be brushed once a day to keep their coat in the best shape, but at least multiple times a week.
 They do not need frequent baths because these strip away oils necessary for healthy growth.
 If you do need to bathe them, make sure to use an appropriate shampoo formulated for dogs.

 Since the pups have such long, floppy ears, it is essential to check them and clean them each week.
 Doing this helps keep them from getting painful ear infections.
 Trim their nails at least once a month.